rahulgopinath/rahulgopinath.github.io/_posts/2023-03-16-valiant-parser.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
 Next, we define the recognizer.
-The idea here is that CYK algorithm formulates the recognition problem as a dynamic problem where the parse of a string of length `n` using a nonterminal `<A>` which is defined as `<A> ::= <B> <C>` is defined as a parse of the substring `0..x` with the nonterminal `<B>` and the parse of the substring `x..n` with nonterminal `<C>` where `0 < x < n`.
+Like in CYK idea here is that the algorithm formulates the recognition problem as a problem where the parse of a string of length `n` using a nonterminal `<A>` which is defined as `<A> ::= <B> <C>` is defined as a parse of the substring `0..x` with the nonterminal `<B>` and the parse of the substring `x..n` with nonterminal `<C>` where `0 < x < n`.
 That